 Which children qualify as children with disabilities?

-This administrative rule addresses two groups of children with disabilites.
-First, children who are identified through the school districtas having one of the disabilities under the Individuals with Disabilities Education Act (IDEA).
+This administrative rule addresses two groups of children with disabilities.
+First, children who have one of the disabilities under the Individuals with Disabilities Education Act (IDEA).
 This includes children with:

 The second group of children who may qualify under these rules are those who have a mental or physical impairment which substantially limits one or more major life activities (which includes learning).
 These children are considered disabled under Section 504 of the Rehabilitation Act.
 According to the Department of Education “Parents who believe that their child is disabled under Section 504 may be required to provide documentation of disability upon request by the ESD.”
 This might include a diagnosis of ADHD/ADD from your family physician or a diagnostic evaluation from a special education teacher.
 The rules do not require that you must be able to provide the diagnosis of a Section 504 disability to the ESD.
 That is, however, the interpretation of the Department of Education.